-The Department Commerce & Insurance (DCI) protects Missouri consumers through our oversight of the insurance industry, banks, credit unions, various professional licensees and various utilities operating in the state.
+The Department of Commerce & Insurance (DCI) protects Missouri consumers through our oversight of the insurance industry, banks, credit unions, various professional licensees and various utilities operating in the state.
 DCI’s strategic priority is to educate and advocate for Missourians as well as regulate fairly and impartially the industries and professionals under our purview.
 DCI is organized into the director’s office and nine divisions:

 INSURANCE CONSUMER AFFAIRS DIVISION

 - Acts as a liaison between the consumer and the insurance industry by receiving complaints against insurance companies, insurance producers (agents) and other licensees.

 - Investigates complaints to ensure consumers are being treated fairly under the law.

 - Conducts education and outreach to Missouri consumers about insurance topics.

 INSURANCE MARKET REGULATION DIVISION

 - Reviews insurance policy forms and materials to ensure compliance with Missouri laws and regulations.

 - Conducts market analysis and market conduct examinations of insurance companies to protect policy holders and ensure laws are followed.